raymon-ai/raymon/docs/gettingstarted/profiling.rst

 Profile Components
 ------------------
 A profile component is responsible for extracting a feature from the data it is given and to distill statistics about that extracted feature.
 The extraction of the feature is delegated to its :code:`extractor` property, the distillation of stats to its :code:`stats` property.
-When validating data, the extracted feature will be returned as a :raymon.Tag: object with the component's :code:`name` as tag :name:`name` and the feature value as tag :code:`value`.
+When validating data, the extracted feature will be returned as a :raymon.Tag: object with the component's :code:`name` as tag :code:`name` and the feature value as tag :code:`value`.

 A component can be one of 4 types.